PacificBiosciences/ANGEL/README.md

 ANGEL: Robust Open Reading Frame prediction
 =====

-The program is divided into three parts:
+The program is divided into three parts :

 -- dumb ORF prediction: ORF prediction that outputs all longest ORFs in all frames.
 Can be used to create a top training dataset.